ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 Even with an aftermarket temp gauge, there are good reasons for keeping your Coolant Temp light, especially with an analog dash where it'll grab your attention.
 Below are several options.

-• The 4100's ECU not only uses the engine block mounted temperature sensor to adjust fuel mixture and to delay turning on the Climate Control's fan until coolant is warm, it also drives the Coolant Temp light which will come on at 269F.
-I seem to recall mine would even flash to get my attention.
+• The 4100's ECU not only used the engine block mounted temperature sensor to adjust fuel mixture and to delay turning on the Climate Control's fan until coolant is warm, it also drove the Coolant Temp light which would come on at 269F.

-• If you don't like the above solution, take a page from the Riv/Toro/Diesel/V6 cars.
+• The preferable solution is to take a page from the Riv/Toro/Diesel/V6 cars.
 Mount a coolant temp switch on the engine (like a TS43T - 1/2" NPT), and wire this directly to your Coolant Temp light.
 When the switch sees an over-temp situation, it completes a ground to the engine block.
-The other side of the dash light already has switched 12V on it, and you can even re-use one of the (now spare) engine harness wires to connect to your switch.
-So which dash circuit is the Coolant Temp light?
-Depends.....
+The other side of the dash light already has switched 12V on it, and you can even re-use one of the (now spare) engine harness wires to connect to your switch (such as the old MAT wire example mentioned above).
+This can be accomplished right at the ECM by snipping the wire at Cavity K (83-85) or Cavity 12 (1982) in the orange connector: this wire leads directly to the Coolant Temp light and grounding it will cause it to light.
+Connect this to whatever wire you've selected that runs to your new temp switch and you're set.

 And as Columbo says, just one more thing....If you'd like your Coolant Temp light to come on as a bulb check when cranking, the way it originally did, run a wire from position 35 of the ignition switch (this should be an empty terminal) to the side of the bulb you've connected the new temp switch to.
 When you turn the key, it grounds out 35 and your bulb should light.